sonatype-nexus-community/jake/README.md

 PyPi: `jake ddt`

-  Feeds dependencies available to pip in the current scope (run `pip freeze` to see what those are)
+  Feeds dependencies available to pip in the current scope (run `pip3 freeze` to see what those are)

 ### Options